‘Come say G’day’ in 2023. Make new friends as you walk for peace in support of a worthy cause.

 If you are ambling along and enjoying the capital city’s fresh country air, you are doing it right.
 Take in the sights, stop for a coffee, take photos and enjoy each other’s company as you take on the two-day walking challenge.

 Event Entry Process

-Once the site is open for entries on 12 December, you will be able to purchase a ticket for the full program of events.
+Once the site is open for entries 1 October, you will be able to purchase a ticket for the full program of events.

 Will I need camping gear?